Nobody expected this cell phone - Breaking Latest News

-The traditional Android manufacturer HTC is back with a budget smartphone.
-The Wildfire E2 Play has a quad camera and plenty of RAM, despite the probably entry-level price.
-However, one important question still remains unanswered.
+Android veteran HTC is back in business and has launched a budget smartphone.
+Despite the entry-level price, the Wildfire E2 Play offers a quad camera and plenty of RAM.
+However, there is one important question that has not yet been answered.

 The Taiwanese Android manufacturer HTC is now a long way from the glory of the past – and the Wildfire E2 Play that has just been presented will not change that.
 It’s about a inexpensive LTE smartphone with Unisoc processor, which at least has a quadruple camera on the back.
 The fairly large working memory is also impressive.